jiashen-meow/jiashen-meow.github.io/_posts/2024-10-14-Time-Lapse-Photography-Holy-Grail-2.md

 #### **Problems Encountered**

 ##### Sudden Color Shift
-The white balance was always set to auto during my recent time lapse shootings. **White Balance**, according to ChatGPT, adjusts the color temperature in photos to make whites appear neutral, compensating for the color of the light source (warm or cool).
-This ensures colors look natural, mimicing what human eyes see.
+I always set the white balance to auto during my recent time lapse sessions. **White Balance**, according to ChatGPT, adjusts the color temperature in photos to make whites appear neutral, compensating for the color of the light source (warm or cool).
+This ensures colors look natural and closely resemble what human eyes perceive.

 In addition to the auto setting, the Sony A6600 provides a few other settings: